 - Psychosis

-Recovery from a meth overdose depends on how quickly the user was brought in for professional medical care.
-Chances of survival are higher in cases of immediate medical attention.
-Once the emergency is dealt with successfully, substance abuse treatment and therapy should follow.
+Recovery and survival after a meth overdose depends on how quickly a person receives professional medical care.
+The chances of survival are highest when a person gets immediate medical attention.
+Once the emergency is dealt with successfully, substance abuse treatment and therapy should follow to prevent further incidents.

 Treatment for Meth Overdose